 Rosemary Cauliflower Puree is a savory and silky side dish that is full of flavor.
-It is a perfect stand in for any starchy side.
-It comes together in 20 minutes and is made simply with 5 ingredients: cauliflower, butter, cream, rosemary, and salt.
+It is a perfect stand in for any starchy side dish.
+It comes together in 20 minutes and is made with 5 simple ingredients: cauliflower, garlic, butter, cream, and rosemary.

-Cauliflower “mashed potatoes” are my favorite.
-Howerver, I don’t like calling them mashed potatoes.
+Cauliflower “mashed potatoes” are one of my favorite side dishes.
+However, I don’t like calling them mashed potatoes.
 Obviously because they are not potatoes!
 But they also don’t stand up like a starchy mashed potato.
-It is more of a buttery, silky puree, hence, the name Rosemary Cauliflower Puree.
+Cauliflower Mash is more of a buttery, silky puree, hence, the name Rosemary Cauliflower Puree.

 And in my humble “culinary” opinion I think the flavor FAR exceeds any traditional mashed potato I have ever had!

 This recipe for Cauliflower Puree is a quick one!
 Definitely faster than making mashed potatoes which makes it a great option for holidays or when you are making a lot of complicated dishes.